 We are delighted to be able to offer our clients this service.
-Anthony O’Mahony, Patricia Patterson and Jane Amaku are Official Veterinarians, meaning they are qualified to issue relevant certification.
+Anthony O’Mahony is our Official Veterinarian, meaning he is qualified to issue relevant certification.

 Travelling with your pet within Europe